6 Benefits of Behavior-Driven Testing with Cucumber,

 Cucumber makes it possible for you to create functionality-specific features that incorporate all test cases, related to the same functionality.
 In turn, these features can become part of larger features that reflect higher-level business processes and the related functionality.

-4. Ability to Immediately Determine How Severe a Defect Is and Whether It Needs to Be Attended to Immediately
+4. The Ability to Immediately Determine How Severe a Defect Is and Whether It Needs to Be Attended to Immediately

-It is possible to immediately determine the severity of a defect in order to understand whether the fixing of this bug can be stalled off, or has to be performed without delay.
+It is possible to immediately determine the severity of a defect in order to understand whether the fixing of this bug can be stalled off, or needs to be performed without delay.
 All bugs can also be prioritized in accordance with the above criterion.

 This helps you not get diverted.
 You don't start wasting time on fixing a larger number of bugs when this can be dispensed with.
-You can focus on the more important issues, and, ultimately, optimize the testing process overall.
+You can focus on the more important issues, and ultimately optimize the testing process overall.

-5. Uniformity and the Ability to Learn About Defects at a Much Earlier Stage
+5. Uniformity and the Ability to Learn about Defects at a Much Earlier Stage

 Besides, due to the capabilities Cucumber provides, the tool can be used not only by your QA engineers, but also by your software developers.
 In essence, it helps you introduce Quality Assurance already during the development stage.
-Actually, this is what is done by many of our software engineers, and, in, particular, by many of our Java developers, on a regular basis.
+Actually, this is what is done by many of our software engineers and, in, particular, by many of our Java developers on a regular basis.

 As a result, many of the existing defects get eradicated yet at this point.
 This facilitates greatly the acceptance tests.
 In addition, the resulting time savings can also be quite significant.